yrsegal/rejuvenation-modpack/README.md

   Shadow Pokemon regain their old moves over time, as they're supposed to.
 - Route4GlobalChange.rb
   Makes Route 4's reset trigger work in all areas as intended.
-- KingleriteHotfix.rb
-  The Kinglerite crashes the game to pick up.
-This fixes that.
 - LabyrinthPuzzleFix.rb
   A typo in a puzzle causes it to not select the proper type of pokemon.